couchbase/n1k1/README.md

   but N1QL planner might think the right-hand-side is the probe map?
   - need to double-check this.

-- JOIN types: CROSS, FULL, RIGHT OUTER.
+- JOIN types: CROSS, FULL, RIGHT OUTER, LATERAL.

 - NEST via hash-join?
 - NEST via index scan?